m3dwards/tips/spacemacs.md

 SPC TAB switch to previous buffer, same as SPC b b RETURN

 SPC j = retab selected lines or entire buffer
+SPC m = also retab but from major mode

 M-x untabfiy-buffer (SPC : instead of M-x?)

+SPC m for major mode commands is the same as ,

+C-x TAB while lines are selected to indent rigidly